 Save the rule and the application.

-Requests and logins to the application will now require Gateway be used to connect.
+Requests and logins to the application will now require the user to go through Cloudflare Gateway.

 You can avoid adding the